aptech/docs/docs/CR-pdfTruncNorm.rst

     mu = 0;
     s = 1;

-    //Compute the PDF at x = 0.5
+    // Compute the PDF at x = 0.5
-    //over the closed region [-1,1]
+    // over the closed region [-1,1]
     p = pdfTruncNorm(x, a, b, mu, s);

 After the above code, *p* equals: